Where can I find cosmetics?

 You can barter for regular cosmetics and for special “ceremonial” versions of raid armour at the Cosmetics vendor at the skirmish camp.
 You can also buy all types of older raid armour at the Skirmish Classic vendor.
 Check out the Cross Class Bartering guide on where to buy armour that is not for your class, but very useful as a cosmetic.
 Skirmish cosmetics bind to character if you drag them directly into an Outfit slot, however if you copy the item to your Wardrobe, you can store the original on an alt (or sell it on the auction house).
 Ceremonial Cosmetics are bound to account.

 Some quest rewards have unique cosmetic properties with a special design that is not otherwise or commonly available.
 Use the ctrl+left mouseclick option before choosing your quest reward.
 Stats can be compensated for, but quest rewards are only offered once.
 Quest rewards are of course already bound to character, so you will have to store them on the character that obtained it.
-Volume III, Book 4 & 5 from the Epic questline have exclusive cosmetic rewards.
+Volume III, Book 4 & 5 (Isengard) and Book 10 (Wildermore) from the Epic questline have exclusive cosmetic rewards.

-You can barter for token armour in Moria, Lothlorien, Mirkwood and Enedwaith.
-However some items that you wouldn’t use for the stats are still valuable as cosmetics.
-If you have some excess Moria or Mirkwood tokens, use them for cosmetics!
+You can barter for token armour in Moria and Lothlorien.
+Some items that you wouldn’t use for the stats are still valuable as cosmetics.
+If you have some excess Moria or Lothlórien tokens, use them for cosmetics!
 Check out the Cross Class Bartering guide to buy armour that is not actually for your class, but still useful as a cosmetic.
-Tokens are obtained by running the instances of the area and are bound to account, so you can pass them to an alt through Shared Storage.
+Raid and Instance Tokens are obtained by running the dungeons of that particular area and are bound to account (or shared wallet), so can be passed to an alt if needed.